huntwj/interview-vista/README.md

 ## Overview

-This repository provides us with a simple playground where we can do some pair programming to solve some programming problems.
+This repository provides us with a simple playground where we can do some pair programming to solve some simple problems.
 These problems should mirror, albeit indirectly, the kinds of problems that a web developer might face in the course of their work.
 Further, since we'll be pair programming, our interactions will give both of us a feel for what it's like to work with the other.
 Never forget, you're interviewing us as much as we're interviewing you!

 ## Before the Interview